-In the fall semester of the third year, each student will give at 30 minute or so presentation based on the article to a meeting of the Clinical Faculty and students.
+In the fall semester of the third year, each student will give a brief presentation (up to 30 minutes) based on the article to a meeting of the Clinical Faculty and students.
 The presentation will not be graded.

 Procedures following failure of exam: